 Offshoring seems quite straightforward, but it can be divided into other categories.
 Its two main categories are:

 - Farshoring – Farshoring is when a company offshores to distant countries, usually those in another continent.
 This means that there will be time zone differences, as well as cultural differences and possibly language and communication barriers.
-Long distance transportation may also be required to transport items to the offshore location.
+Long-distance transportation may also be required to transport items to the offshore location.

 Farshoring can be very beneficial, as costs can be greatly minimized especially in offshore locations like those in Asia.
 In order to reap the most benefits while minimizing common barriers when farshoring, it’s important to choose an established and experienced offshoring company.
-Such companies will have flexible working hours to adapt to your preferred worktimes; use stable communication mediums and practices; and have security measures in place.
+Such companies will have flexible working hours to adapt to your preferred work times; use stable communication mediums and practices; and have security measures in place.

-Nearshoring however, is not applicable for all industries and for all countries.
+Nearshoring, however, is not applicable for all industries and for all countries.
 Since nearshoring happens with two nearby countries, the difference in cost-savings may only be minimal, and may not be enough to outweigh the cost and effort needed to nearshore.

 Offshoring can also be categorized according to what is being offshored:

 - Production Offshoring – This is when a company offshores its manufacturing unit, importing the finished products from the offshore location to sell in the domestic market.
 Apple, as we’ve already mentioned, is a good example of this.
-The electronics company manufactures most of their products in China, where labor and raw materials are cheaper, and imports the final electronic products to the US and around the world.
+The electronics company manufactures most of its products in China, where labor and raw materials are cheaper, and imports the final electronic products to the US and around the world.

 - Services Offshoring – This is when a company sets up units in other countries to perform service-related operations.
 Some common examples of this are offshore software development, customer service, accounting, and marketing.

 Unlike production offshoring, services offshoring often does not require companies to regularly travel to offshore locations or have items shipped.
 Offshore outsourcing companies can source, screen, supervise, and fully equip offshore skilled workers for them.
-This makes services offshoring a very viable option especially for small to medium businesses seeking to get an edge over their competitors, and grow their business without having to spend too much money.
+This makes services offshoring a very viable option especially for small to medium businesses seeking to get an edge over their competitors and grow their business without having to spend too much money.